JoeBawn/-DevOps-Course-Starter/README.md

 ### Unit Tests

-In order to run the unit tests, you will first need to ensure you have installed Pytest (as above).
-You can find the suite of tests within todo_app/test_items.py
+In order to run the unit tests, you will first need to ensure you have installed Pytest.
+You can find the suite of tests within todo_app/Tests/
-Further details of the pytest dependency can be found here: https://pypi.org/project/pytest/
+Further details of the Pytest dependency can be found here: https://pypi.org/project/pytest/

 The test_items.py file contains a card_list (list) contating several TrelloCard (objects) and trello_list_ids (dictionary) with an ID of each list used with the app for todo, inprogress and completed lists.

+You can run the tests from the directory using poetry run pytest

+### E2E Tests
+In order to run the E2E tests, you will first need to ensure you have installed Pytest and Selenium.
+You can find the suite of tests within todo_app/Selenium Tests/
+Further details of the Pytest dependency can be found here: https://pypi.org/project/pytest/ Further details of the Selenium dependency can be found here: https://pypi.org/project/selenium/ As we are using Edge for our Selenium test there is a dependency on the webdriver - msedgedriver.exe This can be downloaded from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/ ensuring you are running the correct release to your browser.

+You can run the tests from the directory using poetry run pytest